 - Why an MBA specifically (not a master's, not on-the-job experience) makes the transition possible

-This isn't harder than the banking/consulting path — it just requires more intentional framing.
+This isn't harder than the banking/consulting path.
+It just requires more intentional framing.

 Common Non-Traditional Backgrounds and How They Play